-Our wayfinding experts have a great relationship with our clients and have been fortunate enough to work with property developers who really see the value that can be added from a carefully considered, refined wayfinding scheme.
-Through our experience, it has become apparent to us that there are some basic rules, which, if followed can help any property developer get the most from their development.
+Our wayfinding experts have a great relationship with our clients and have been fortunate enough to work with property developers who really see the value that can be added from a carefully considered and refined wayfinding scheme.
+Throughout our experience, it has become apparent to us that there are some basic rules, which, if followed can help any property developer get the most from their development.

 1. Identify other wayfinding schemes that might have an effect on yours